Manoj-14/java-fsd-phase2-demos/13hibernateHelloWorld/ReadMe.md

 	</hibernate-configuration>

 ### Key points
-- Hibernate works on session so
+- Hibernate works on session so first create a session